Tejas-H5/Javascript-Keyboard/Development.md

             UI components that can be copy-pasted to other simlar projects go here utils/
-            Utils that can be copy-pasted to other simlar projects go here css/
+            Utils that can be copy-pasted to other simlar projects go here samples/
-            All CSS that can be copy-pasted to other simlar projects goes here samples/
-            samples are converted into number arrays by a python script, and then put here. dsp/
-            dsp-loop.ts             -- All code that runs on a custom Audio Worklet node goes here dsp-loop-interface.ts   -- All code that lets the frontend communicate with dsp-loop.js goes here The rest of the code will be app-specific: state/          -- All app-specific domain logic goes here. global-context.ts   -- The 'spine' of the program - code with cross-cutting concerns goes here This file also contains the GlobalContext, which has references to all of the 'subsystems' in the program views/
-            All ui components that require the GlobalContext in order to work go here main.css
+            samples are converted into number arrays by a python script, and then put here. dsp/                        -- All code that runs on a custom Audio Worklet node goes here state/          -- All app-specific domain logic goes here. views/          -- All ui components that require the GlobalContext in order to work go here main.ts         -- All initialization code goes here vite-env.d.ts
-            App-specific css goes here.
-Most styling is done through JS though, so this file might mostly contain css vars main.ts
-            All initialization code goes here
-        vite-env.d.ts

     other files and folders